JustSustainabilityDesign/savetheAI/_pages/about.md

 This satirical initiative is created by the [Just Sustainability Design Lab](https://justsustainabilitydesign.org/), a research group at the University of Toronto dedicated to designing information technology for sustainability and social justice.

-This is just the beginning.
-This website will expand as we uncover AI’s growing demands.
+_Save the AI_ is just getting started: this website will expand as we uncover AI’s growing demands.